Unlock success with SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound. They keep you on track and motivated.

 S: Increasing online product awareness by 25% this quarter is specific.

-M: You can measure the results by tracking sales, reach, and engagement on your social media platforms, such as Meta and LinkedIn.
+M: You can evaluate the results by following sales and engagement on your social media platforms, such as Meta and LinkedIn.

 R: The goal is relevant as it should increase sales and brand awareness.